TrellixVulnTeam/swahilipython_SCMU/Doc/library/io.rst

    .. method:: detach()

-      Separate the underlying raw stream from the buffer and return it.
+      Separate the underlying raw stream kutoka the buffer and return it.

       After the raw stream has been detached, the buffer is in an unusable state.

-      Some buffers, like :class:`BytesIO`, do not have the concept of a single raw stream to return from this method.
+      Some buffers, like :class:`BytesIO`, do not have the concept of a single raw stream to return kutoka this method.
 They raise :exc:`UnsupportedOperation`.

       .. versionadded:: 3.1